Buffalo Grove, Illinois: Arts and culture

 The Raupp Museum, operated by the Buffalo Grove Park District, chronicles the town's history, starting with the Potawatomi and ending at the "bustling suburb of today".
 In 1964, the Raupp brothers donated their land to the Park District with the wish that they make it a library or museum.
 Dedicated in 1979, the museum regularly receives grants from the state, allowing it to contain and preserve two permanent gallery spaces and changing exhibits while serving around 9,000 visitors a year.
 In 2014, the Buffalo Grove Park District opened the Community Arts Center, which houses a theater space and classrooms.
 The Park District's local theater company, Big Deal Productions, uses the theater.

 The Buffalo Grove Town Center, a major shopping and retail destination within the village, is located at the Buffalo Grove Road and McHenry Road intersections with Lake Cook Road.
 It accommodates the Buffalo Grove Theater and Bowlero: a bowling, arcade, laser tag, and birthday party venue.
 The Town Center has struggled throughout its existence, with the original development taking 17 years and redevelopment stagnating.
 The Buffalo Grove Invitational Fine Arts Festival was year-round at the Buffalo Grove Town Center in mid-July, with over 30,000 visitors attending on average.
 The last festival occurred in 2011.

-The village is home to St. Mary's Church, built in the 1850s by the Catholic population, and originally made up of ten members.
-It was reconstructed around the turn of the century after it burned down in a fire.
+The village is home to St. Mary's Church, founded in the 1850s by the Catholic population, and originally made up of ten members.
+The second church burned and was replaced by the current main structure in 1899.
+An expansion was undertaken in 1979 to construct a new sanctuary abutting the previous building.
+Throughout the 1960s and 1970s, the community worshipped in the school's chapel.
 The Gothic architecture contains miniature spires, wood tending, and stained windows which tower above the surrounding country.
 Buffalo Grove had six synagogues in 1995.